Being too sweet on added sugar sours your health.

 hero_image_alt_text===Image of sugar cubes.

-In fact the CDC estimates the average American consumes over 19 teaspoons of sugar per day.
-The biggest contributer being sugary beverages such as soda, sweetened teas, and sports drinks providing almost half of the empty calories that we consume.
+In fact, the CDC estimates the average American consumes over 19 teaspoons of sugar per day.
+The biggest contributor being sugary beverages such as soda, sweetened teas, and sports drinks providing almost half of the empty calories that we consume.

 We need to take control of our added sugar intake by not only informing the public about the risks but also educating the consumer on what food and beverages contain high amounts.
 Click HERE for some tips on how you can track your added sugars and work to reduce them in your diet.